-Framingham is a larger medium-sized town located in the state of Massachusetts.
-With a population of 74,416 people and 14 constituent neighborhoods, Framingham is the 14th largest community in Massachusetts.
+Framingham is a larger medium-sized city located in the state of Massachusetts.
+With a population of 71,265 people and 16 constituent neighborhoods, Framingham is the 14th largest community in Massachusetts.

 Housing costs in Framingham are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Also of interest is that Framingham has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.80% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One thing that you will notice about Framingham is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Framingham a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 In Framingham, however, the average commute to work is quite long.
 On average, people spend 31.29 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.